dotnet/docs/docs/framework/windows-workflow-foundation/samples/sqlstoreextensibility.md

 ### To verify the sample is working correctly

-1. Use SQL Server Management Studio to view the contents of the instance table by selecting **Databases**, **InstanceStore**, and then **System.ServiceModel.Activities.DurableInstancing.InstanceTable** in the Object Explorer, right-click **System.ServiceModel.Activities.DurableInstancing.InstanceTable** and select **Select Top 1000 Rows**. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] SQL Server Management Studio, see [Introducing SQL Server Management Studio](http://go.microsoft.com/fwlink/?LinkId=165645)
+1. Use SQL Server Management Studio to view the contents of the instance table by selecting **Databases**, **InstanceStore**, and then **System.ServiceModel.Activities.DurableInstancing.InstanceTable** in the Object Explorer, right-click **System.ServiceModel.Activities.DurableInstancing.InstanceTable** and select **Select Top 1000 Rows**.
+For more information about SQL Server Management Studio, see [Introducing SQL Server Management Studio](http://go.microsoft.com/fwlink/?LinkId=165645)

 2. Observe the workflow instances listed.